B4SU/K8s/K8S_SETUP.md

 ```

-### Step3: On Nodes only:
+### Step 3: Slave Nodes only:

-copy the kubeadm join token from master & run it on all nodes
+Copy the kubeadm join token from master & run it on all nodes
 Ex: kubeadm join 10.128.15.231:6443 --token xxxxx.xxxxxxxxxxxxx \
        --discovery-token-ca-cert-hash sha256:xxxxxx..................................

 ```sh
 # To find kubeadm join token use this command in master node